ftaruc/ftaruc.github.io/_posts/2021-01-01-playlists.markdown

 Music has always been an important aspect in my life.

-Here you can find some highlights of the year: sounds that make me dance at 1am in my garage, lyrics that make me want to sing like a hooligan trying to sound like Mariah Carey, and nostalgic waveforms that make me cry during the hours when you realize that memories remain as memories.
+Here you can find some highlights of the year: sounds that make me dance at 1am in my garage, lyrics that make me want to sing like a hooligan trying to sound like Mariah Carey, and nostalgic waveforms that make me cry during the hours you realize that memories remain in the past.

 <!-- more -->